 This document details the Information Security (IS) related obligations we assume as your supplier and aims to give you information about our Information Security Management System (ISMS).

 We have implemented and will continually maintain appropriate electronic, physical and organisational security procedures, measures and controls in order to protect against accidental, unauthorised or unlawful access, destruction, use, alteration, modification, disclosure or loss of Customer data.
-Without limiting the foregoing, we shall have in place and implement security practices and control that comply with and are consistent with our ISO 27001 Certification.
+Without limiting the foregoing, we shall have in place and implement security practices and controls that comply with and are consistent with our ISO 27001 Certification.

 The exclusive host of our infrastructure is Microsoft’s top-rated Azure platform.
-Microsoft holds ISO27001, HIPAA, FedRAMP, SOC 1 and SOC 2 certifications among others.
+Microsoft holds ISO27001, HIPAA, FedRAMP, SOC 1 and SOC 2 certifications/attestations among others.
 See https://azure.microsoft.com/en-gb/overview/trusted-cloud/compliance/ for the full list.
 We review our engagement terms and information security conditions with key providers at least annually.

 Logical Access Control